Oxford United Stars F.C.: History

-Oxford United Stars played in North West Saturday Morning League under the auspices of the Irish Football Association and in all the major summer cup competitions throughout the north west of Ireland with great success winning all the major honours.
-In 1976 the club applied for senior status and were elected to the newly formed Northern Ireland Intermediate League in 1978.
-Oxford United Stars have established a very successful youth structure, through which many successful players have progressed through their ranks.
+Oxford United Stars played in the North West Saturday Morning League and in all the major summer cup competitions throughout the north west of Ireland and several honours.
+In 1976, the club applied for senior status and were elected to the newly formed Northern Ireland Intermediate League in 1978.

 Club colours

-In 1965 the club adopted the black and blue strips, similar to that of Inter Milan.
-These colours remain synonymous with Oxford United.
+The club's colours, adopted in 1965, are black and blue strips, similar to that of Inter Milan.

 League status

 Oxford United Stars entered the IFA Intermediate League in 2004, but failed to obtain a place in the IFA Championship which replaced that league in 2008.
 Instead, the club competed in the IFA Interim League during 2008–09.
 It failed again to gain a place in the Championship in 2009 and dropped back to the Northern Ireland Intermediate League in which it had played prior to 2004.
 The reserve team competes in the Derry and District League Premier Division and the most senior youth team competes in the First Division of the Sunday Morning League.